1. False Accusation of Sexual Assault in New York | Legal Definition and Applicability

 Even without a formal conviction, the mere existence of a public accusation can lead to several severe, immediate outcomes:

-- Immediate and mandatory separation from the family home and children, pending the outcome of the legal and Child Protective Services (CPS) investigations.
+- Immediate and mandatory separation from the family home and children, pending the outcome of the legal and CPS investigations.

 - Suspension or expulsion from professional positions or educational programs, especially those involving children or positions of trust.